Even though Rick Santorum and 98% of Texans claims that it’s un-American to do so, in my opinion, when a man is wrong, he should apologize.

 Five to ten times per day, I encounter drivers who are driving the wrong way on a one-way street.
 It happens so often that, from a safety perspective, I treat all streets as two-way, regardless of what the signs say.
 I always look both ways when crossing, and I try to always drive in the right lane of a one-way street.

-Once upon a time, When I encountered a wrong-way driver, I used to honk, flash my lights, and point in the correct direction of travel, but now … I just pull to the right and let them pass.
+Once upon a time, when I encountered a wrong-way driver, I would honk, flash my lights, and point in the correct direction of travel, but now … I just pull to the right and let them pass.
 Nothing can be done.
 Expecting a Seattle driver to read a traffic sign is like expecting your dog to master Calculus.
 It’s not going to happen, and any efforts to alter that reality are futile.

 These five points, while most common, are really only the tip of the iceberg.
 I could go on.
 I swear.
 For instance, ‘rubbernecking’ in Seattle is like nothing, NOTHING you’ve ever seen anywhere else.
 If someone dares change a tire on the side of the road here, traffic will stack up for 10 miles in all directions as every passing commuter slows down to bask in the disabled motorist’s misfortune.
 Talk about an easily amused populace.

 This, my fellow Seattleites, is why the town is doomed to gridlock.
 Forever.
-It’s a large reason why, with some disappointment, I turned in the cab and called it a career.
-Driving here is futile, and the problem is out of our hands.
+It’s the main reason that I stopped driving myself.
+No longer do I own a car, and I doubt I ever will again.
+While it used to be entirely possible to drive in Seattle, and even downright pleasant at times, driving here is futile now, and the problem is out of our hands.
 It’s patently unfixable.

 You see, we don’t have a shortage of roads, and a deep-bore tunnel under Downtown is not going to solve our transit problems.
 A new 520 bridge isn’t going to decrease commute times either, hell, 20 bridges across Lake Washington wouldn’t solve our issues.